 In large construction projects, a good place to start is by hiring an architect.
 An architect will consult with you to understand your needs in terms of design and budget.
 They can also aid you on pre-design decisions, like helping select a site and conducting a feasibility study to answer questions around construction and operational costs, construction timeframes, and risk analysis.

 Want your building to be LEED-certified?
 The green building certification system is a moving target as the U.S. Green Building Council (USGBC) accepts feedback for a new version of standards this fall.
-With that in mind, you might want to consider hiring a LEED Accredited architect to get the job done.
-Consider it an HR investment; according to a survey completed by the USGBC, 93% of those who work in a LEED-certified building say they’re satisfied on the job versus 81% for those who work in conventional buildings.
+With that in mind, you might want to consider hiring a LEED accredited architect to get the job done.
+Consider it an HR investment: According to a survey completed by the USGBC, 93 percent of those who work in a LEED-certified building say they’re satisfied on the job versus 81 percent of those who work in conventional buildings.

-First comes the architect, then comes the drawings.
-After working with you to create schematic drawings, an architect will then create a set of permit drawings that detail out the structural system, such as HVAC, electrical systems, plumbing and landscape plans, in order to demonstrate code compliance.
+After working with you to create schematic drawings, an architect will create a set of permit drawings that detail the structural system, such as HVAC, electrical systems, plumbing and landscape plans, in order to demonstrate code compliance.
 These are submitted to the city or other relevant authority for review in order to obtain a building permit.
 An architect will also create a construction set of drawings that are necessary to carry out the actual construction of a building.
 They fill in the fine details, from the location and dimensions of a window to the stain of a staircase.

 Some full-service architecture firms have in-house construction teams that can turn plans into reality.
 Other firms can provide consulting services to manage the bidding process of hiring a general contractor.
 Once you hire a contractor, he or she will work hand-in-hand with your architect throughout the entire construction process, revisiting design plans and making adjustments to accommodate issues like weather delays, unavailable materials, and other unforeseen circumstances.
 An architect may serve as a project manager, consistently checking in on the construction process to ensure the right materials are being used, plans are being followed, and deadlines are being met.